 On the surface, yes, electric cars can tow caravans, and technically, many are probably capable of doing so.
 However, it depends on the EV model type and whether you are legally allowed to.
 Why?
-Because unfortunately, only a handful of electric cars have been typed-approved to tow.
+Because unfortunately, only a handful of electric vehicles have been typed-approved to tow.

 With the introduction of any new vehicle, including electric ones, they have to be rigorously tried and tested by the government before they can be approved for road usage and go to market.
 This vehicle approval process is called homologation, and EV manufacturers can put forward their new model for towing approval as part of this procedure.